paulhibbitts/DLC-Help/themes/learn2-git-sync/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

+### Recompile CSS from SCSS

+To recompile default style using a Sass-compiler, run it on /scss/theme.scss and output to /css-compiled/theme.css, like `node-sass --watch --source-map true scss/theme.scss css-compiled/theme.css`.
+To do the same for custom styles, run it on /scss/custom and output to /css-compiled/custom, like `node-sass --watch --source-map true scss/custom/ css-compiled/custom`.

 ## Features